How Long to Get a Work Permit after Marriage?

 4. How to Get a Social Security Number (SSN) after Marriage?

-On the SSN you received prior to the grant of a green card, there is a sentence of “VALIF FOR WORK ONLY WITH DHS AUTHORIZATION”.
-After you obtain a green card, you’d better apply to remove this sentence by visiting a Social Security Administration office.
+On the SSN card you received prior to the grant of a green card, there is a sentence of “VALIF FOR WORK ONLY WITH DHS AUTHORIZATION”.
+After you obtain a green card (no matter 2-year conditional green card or 10-year green card), you’d better apply to replace your SSN card and thus remove this sentence by visiting a Social Security Administration office.